edysfy/Group_website/evalSect.md

 ### Stage 1: Early Ideation & Paper Prototyping 21/2/21
 21/2/21: Paper prototyping was a key part of getting our idea off the ground and taking an abstract concept in our heads to a more consolidated one.
 Although our idea of how the website would look was completely premature, this was our first attempt at getting a feel for how users would interact with the website.
 Users were able to give us a sense of direction in this way before we started coding anything

 24/2/21: Paper prototyping naturally led us to start conducting semi-structured interviews.
-The process of paper prototyping, as explained above(link to above), somewhat resembled the process of an interview.
+The process of paper prototyping, as explained above, somewhat resembled the process of an interview.
 As a group, we ensured that we conducted such interviews with people after they had undergone the paper prototyping from this date onwards.
 This method of qualitative evaluation continued throughout the rest of our development process, being conducted with users after they had seen the wireframe or been shown the most up to date version of the website on a local host.

 ### Stage 2: Move to Wireframing 17/3/21
 [First wireframe](/Users/zakigill/Desktop/1st Wireframe.png)